Undergraduate: University of California, San Diego, 2013

 Major: General Biology (Spanish Literature Minor)

-Graduate: University of California, San Diego, M.S. in Biology, 2015
+Graduate: University of California, San Diego, MS in Biology, 2015

 Medical school: University of Miami Miller School of Medicine, 2021

-Specialty: mostly likely Pediatrics-related
+Specialty: Most likely Pediatrics-related

 As a child, what did you want to be when you grew up?